lgibelli/singularity-docs/index.rst

 .. _sec:instancestart:

-New in Singularity version 2.4 you can use the command group to run instances of containers in the background.
+New in Singularity version 2.4 you can use the ``instance`` command group to run instances of containers in the background.
 This is useful for running services like databases and web servers.
-The command lets you initiate a named instance in the background.
+The ``instance.start`` command lets you initiate a named instance in the background.

 Overview
 ~~~~~~~~

-To initiate a named instance of a container, you must call the command
+To initiate a named instance of a container, you must call the ``instance.start`` command
 with 2 arguments: the name of the container that you want to start and a
 unique name for an instance of that container.
 Once the new instance is
 running, you can join the container’s namespace using a URI style syntax